Pakistani Beef Kofta Curry (Meatball Curry)

 A few tips on Making this Kofta Curry:

-- Make-ahead: After forming the meatballs, cover with cling wrap and refrigerate overnight or even freeze them if you’d like to finish making the curry later.
+• Make-ahead: After forming the meatballs, cover with cling wrap and refrigerate overnight.
+You can even freeze them in an airtight container until you’re ready to cook the curry.

 Variations